-The Center for Human Development's Ted Lindsay Foundation HOPE Center at Beaumont Children's Hospital provides Hands-On Parent Education (HOPE) to families of children with autism spectrum disorders and other developmental disorders.
+The Ted Lindsay Foundation HOPE Center at Beaumont Children's Hospital provides Hands-On Parent Education (HOPE) to families of children with autism spectrum disorders and other developmental disorders.
 The autism support services offered by the center continue to grow thanks to a generous gift from The Ted Lindsay Foundation.

 In the past, there were few scientifically-supported childhood development disorder treatments to offer families, but now there is hope.
 Research demonstrates that intensive behavioral intervention can dramatically change the lives of children with autism and other developmental disorders.
 Techniques from the field of applied behavior analysis (ABA) effectively teach children to communicate, play appropriately and interact with others.
-The center uses a family-focused approach, stressing partnerships between Beaumont Children's Hospital behavioral intervention specialists and parents.
+The Lindsay HOPE Center uses a family-focused approach, stressing partnerships between Beaumont Children's Hospital behavioral intervention specialists and parents.
 We offer a wide variety of services to families, as outlined below.

-Our center offers several behavioral intervention programs for children and families, each of which incorporates hands-on parent education.
+The Lindsay HOPE Center offers several behavioral intervention programs for children and families, each of which incorporates hands-on parent education.
 One such program is CARE: Children with Autism Reaching Excellence.

 The Toilet Learning Clinic is designed to teach children with autism or other developmental disorders to use the toilet.
 At TLC, behavioral psychologists work individually with families during a 7-hour, concentrated program, using an evidence-based, behavior-analytic approach.